acend/container-basics-training/content/en/docs/10/_index.md

 docker run -d --network container-basics-training --name php-app -p8080:80 php-app
 ```

-Now open a browser and navigate to <http://LOCALHOST:8080/db.php>.
+Now open a browser and navigate to <http://localhost:8080/db.php> (or in the webshell use `curl http://localhost:8080/db.php`).
 You should get a response saying "Connected successfully".

 ## Additional lab

 Configuration should always be separate from the source code, so the database connection details must not be inside the php file `db.php`.
 Fix the code in the db.php file.
-According to the continuous delivery principles we don't want usernames and passwords in our source code.
+According to the continuous delivery principles, we don't want usernames and passwords in our source code.

 {{% alert title="Note" color="primary" %}}
 Use the PHP global variable `$_ENV["<environment variable name>"]` to read environment variables inside the container.